mvolkmann/blog/src/nushell.md

 or a string formed by the accumulation of everything it echoes.

-The following custom command has no parameters and outputs a table showing the processes that are using more 5% or more of CPU usage sorted from highest to lowest.
+The following custom command has no parameters and outputs a table showing the processes that have CPU usage of 5% or more sorted from highest to lowest.

 ```bash